swcarpentry/shell-novice/_episodes/06-script.md

 > ## Variables in Shell Scripts
 >
-> In the `proteins` directory, imagine you have a shell script called `script.sh` containing the
+> In the `populations` directory, imagine you have a shell script called `script.sh` containing the
 > following commands:
 >
 > ~~~